AutoGeneral/cors-filter/README.txt

 	* Augments the cors.supportedHeader configuration option to enable specification of an allow-any-header policy.
 	* Upgrades to Property Utils JAR 1.9.

+version 1.7.1 (2013-06-18)
+	* Fixes a NullPointerException bug in CORSRequestHandler.
 [EOF]